BharatKammakatla/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-ML model to predict heart(:heart:)-disease possibility of a patient based on his medical attributes
+:heart: ML model to predict heart disease possibility of a patient based on his medical attributes